David Maxwell Fyfe, 1st Earl of Kilmuir: Home Secretary

 Shortly before the United Kingdom general election of 1951, Maxwell Fyfe caused a stir when he appeared to hint in a radio interview that a Conservative government might legislate to curb the power of trade unions.
 When the Conservative Party was returned to power in the election, Churchill thought it unwise to appoint him Minister of Labour, and Maxwell Fyfe became both Home Secretary and cabinet minister for Welsh affairs.
 He was responsible for guiding several complicated pieces of legislation through the Commons, in particular those that established commercial television.
 He gained a reputation as a hard-working, thorough and reliable cabinet member.

 In 1952, the Director General of MI5 (DG) was made directly answerable to the Home Secretary rather than the Prime Minister.
 Given this novel responsibility, Maxwell Fyfe issued the Maxwell Fyfe Directive which became the de facto constitution of the Security Service until the Security Service Act 1989 set it on a statutory basis.
 When Sir Percy Sillitoe resigned as DG in 1953, Maxwell Fyfe delegated the shortlisting of a successor to a committee of civil servants chaired by Sir Edward Bridges.
 The committee put forward Dick White and Sir Kenneth Strong.
 Maxwell Fyfe endorsed the committee's preference for White, observing to Churchill that an internal appointment would be good for the morale of the service.

-Fyfe's assumption of office as Home Secretary heralded a reign of fear for male homosexuals.
+Maxwell Fyfe's assumption of office as Home Secretary heralded a reign of fear for male homosexuals.
 A stern advocate of existing legislation criminalising homosexual acts, he started a campaign to "rid England of this male vice … this plague" by dramatically increased arrests of male homosexuals through police surveillance and entrapment via the use of agents provocateurs, tapped telephones, forged documents and the absence of warrants.
-From 1,276 in prosecutions in 1939 for actual or attempted sodomy or gross indecency, a year after he had assumed the office of Home Secretary prosecutions had soared to 5,443.
-Fyfe subsequently sanctioned the establishment of the Wolfenden Report into homosexuality, but had he known its findings would recommend decriminalisation, it is unlikely he would have done so.
+From 1,276 prosecutions in 1939 for actual or attempted sodomy or gross indecency, a year after he had assumed the office of Home Secretary prosecutions had soared to 5,443.
+Maxwell Fyfe subsequently sanctioned the establishment of the Wolfenden Report into homosexuality, but had he known its findings would recommend decriminalisation, it is unlikely he would have done so.